Toronto Maple Leafs vs. Florida Panthers Picks and Prediction for Tuesday, December 2, 2025

 By: Chris King Published 12/02/2025, 10:30 AM ET

-Maple Leafs vs. Panthers Prediction
+Carolina Hurricanes vs. Panthers Prediction

 It’s an Atlantic Division tilt on the ice as a pair of teams trying to pick up two points collide on the ice in the Sunshine State when the Toronto Maple Leafs take on the Florida Panthers Tuesday night and we have the inside scoop with our Maple Leafs vs. Panthers prediction.
 Toronto rolled to a 7-2 road win over Pittsburgh in their previous contest Saturday night.
 Florida fell 5-3 to Calgary at home in their previous game Saturday night in their previous contest.
 In the last 10 meetings between the teams, the Panthers own a 6-4 advantage, including a 6-1 home win in the most recent matchup, which came in Game 7 of their second-round playoff series May 18.
 Read more about this Maple Leafs vs. Panthers prediction!
-Our NHL Predictions are sure to provide a great payout.
+Our NHL PredictionsΒ are sure to provide a great payout.
 Check them out!

 Toronto Looking to String Together Wins